WesleyBryie/ChumBucket/wiki/faq.md

  > If you have a video that needs a login to access, youtube-dl supports adding your credentials and uses your login to grab the video stream.
 Example usage: `youtube-dl -u "myusername" -p "mypassword" "myvideoURL"`
  >
  > If using the `-u` and `-p` flags won't work for you, you can always input your cookies, which will contain your login session, for youtube-dl to use to download the content.
 Download the browser extension "cookies.txt", which will download your cookies (firefox link [here](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/), chrome link [here](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg)).
 Then use the `--cookies` flag to pass in the downloaded cookies file to youtube-dl.
 Usage: `youtube-dl --cookies "/path/to/cookies" "myvideoURL"`

+* How do I download from spotify?
+ > You can't.
+There aren't any tools that can download the unencrypted spotify streams.
+The best method is to convert your Spotify playlist to a Deezer playlist, then download that via [Deezloader](/r/DeezloadersIsBack).
+More sites/tools for music available in the [megathread](https://reddit.com/r/Piracy/wiki/megathread).

 * How Do I download from streaming sites such as Netflix, Hulu, Disney+, etc?